rayaman/parseManagerCS/ReadMe.md

 - new header: THREAD filename -- runs a file in a seperate thread.
 This helps when you are dealing with lots of threads!

 TODO: Version 1.4
 - Fix error handling in a thread...
-While errors are handles correctly on the main thread multithreaded errors seem to not be handled correctly!
+While errors are handled correctly on the main thread multithreaded errors seem to not be handled correctly!
 -
 Idea:
 new block made to catch thread errors and stop thread related errors from exiting the app